 The Shambles is the most photographed street in the city and one of the best places to visit in York.
 Its timber-framed buildings dating back to the 14th century and cobblestone path make you feel like you’re in a different era, and this is why it attracts many tourists.

 The street is also known for its connection to Harry Potter.
 Although the author, J.K.
 Rowling, has never confirmed that the inspiration for Diagon Alley came from The Shambles, the similarities between the two streets are uncanny.

 Due to the similarities, you can find many shops that are all about Harry Potter – The Shop That Must Not Be Named, World of Wizardry and The Boy Wizard.

-Something that you must add to your list is trying some fudge – I can’t describe how amazing is the smell you get as you walk into the Shambles.
+Something that you must add to your list is trying some fudge – I can’t describe how amazing the smell you get as you walk into the Shambles is.
 You won’t be able to resist stopping in one of the fudge shops.
 Even if you don’t buy any, It’s just amazing to watch through the big windows how they make it.

 A different way to explore York and its attractions is by doing the York Cat Trail.
 This free walk trail takes you to sightseeing places such as York Minster and Clifford’s Tower while you see many cat statues.

-If you’re wondering what’s the connection between York and cats, there are many stories behind.
+If you’re wondering what’s the connection between York and cats, there are many stories behind it.

-Many believe that the original cat statues were put on buildings to scare rats and mice which were a big source of illnesses, and they were bringing good luck and health on locals who needed cats to ensure a good night sleep in houses with poor conditions.
+Many believe that the original cat statues were put on buildings to scare rats and mice, which were a big source of illnesses, and they were bringing good luck and health to locals who needed cats to ensure a good night’s sleep in houses with poor conditions.